letsRobot/letsrobot/documentation/mqtt_pub.md

 # MQTT Publish controller
 [MQTT](http://mqtt.org/) is a Machine-to-Machine communication protocol supporting a lightweight publish/subscribe message transport.
 It is commonly used in IoT and home automation applications.
-This LetsRobt Hardware controller will allow commands recieved from the LetsRobot site to be published to a MQTT Broker.
+This LetsRobt Hardware controller will allow commands recieved from the remo site to be published to a MQTT Broker.
 Various remote robots, devices, and software can subscribe to the MQTT Broker to recieve messages.
-This configuration will allow the command processing to be decoupled from the LetsRobot Client software both in software processing and, if you choose, the network/system location.
+This configuration will allow the command processing to be decoupled from the remo Client software both in software processing and, if you choose, the network/system location.

 ![MQTT Publish Topography](https://raw.githubusercontent.com/Papershaper/letsrobot/master/documentation/mqtt_pub_topography.png)

 ## Potential Uses
-Using the MQTT Pub hardward with LetsRobot, you can broadcast the command messages from the site to many different devices in your robot environment.
+Using the MQTT Pub hardward with remo, you can broadcast the command messages from the site to many different devices in your robot environment.
 It would also be possible to publish messages to devices that already have a MQTT interface.

 A common example would be to seperate the video/audio streaming services from the command processing software.
 That is you could support a camera with video that is on a seperate computer/RPI than the robot or robots.

 ## mqtt_pub description
-The mqtt_pub.py script is a implementation of the LetsRobot Client Hardware Controller.
+The mqtt_pub.py script is a implementation of the remo Client Hardware Controller.
 The script uses the Eclipse foundation Paho Python library.

 It contains methods for ```setup()``` and ```move()```.
 On ```setup()``` the script will load all configurations.
 It will create a mqtt client and attach handlers for connection, disconnection, and message publishing.